rugk/awesome-emoji-picker/.github/ISSUE_TEMPLATE/bug_report_thunderbird.md

 ---
-name: Problem with a specific website
+name: "Bug report (Thunderbird-only)"
-about: Create a bug report for a problem on a specific website
+about: Create a report to help us improve.
+Please use this if your bug is _only_ about Thunderbird.
 title: ''
 labels: bug, Thunderbird
 assignees: tdulcet